EmilyBierbaum/Genome_Biology/README.md

 #### Task 3 discussed random sub-sampling and digital normalization via ChatGPT 😉
 - No script or sbatch files

-#### Task 4 introduces how to align Illumina data to a reference sequence
+#### Task 4 introduced how to align Illumina data to a reference sequence
 - No script or sbatch files

 #### Task 5 created a reference index.
-But first, we need to index the genome sequence with BWA!
+But first, we needed to index the genome sequence with BWA!
 Not feeling confident enough to try minimap2 yet.
 - [e.coli index sbatch](ecoli_index.sbatch)
 - [e.coli index sh](ecoli_index.sh)